 - Cook the spinach on medium heat for another 5 to 8 minutes.

 Serve this dish warm all by itself or with a slice of bread toasted in some butter.

 Since there are lots of natural sources of calcium, you can keep experimenting with the ingredients and cook delicious recipes for your kid to fulfil his calcium requirements.
 Giving a twist to a boring recipe is an interesting way to make your child eat a particular food item.
 However, if you feel your child is eating poorly or is not getting enough calcium, you should consult your doctor and get supplements prescribed for him.
-Also, remember that too much calcium intake could cause health complications like hypercalcemia.
 Therefore, it is recommended not to go overboard when it comes to feeding calcium-rich foods to your kid.